domenic/restify-oauth2/README.md

   * If the token fails validation, it will send [an appropriate 400 or 401 error response][token-usage-error], with a [`WWW-Authenticate`][www-authenticate] header and a [`Link`][web-linking] [`rel="oauth2-token"`][oauth2-token-rel] header pointing to the token endpoint.
-  * Otherwise, it will set either `req.clientId` or `req.username` (depending on which flow you are using) to a value determined by looking up the access token.
+  * Otherwise, you can use your `authenticateToken` and `grantScopes` hooks to set properties on the request object for your routes to check later.
-* If no access token is sent, it simply sets `req.clientId`/`req.username` to `null`:
+* If no access token is sent, it ensures that `req.username` is set to `null`; furthermore, none of your hooks are called, so you can be sure that no properties that they set are present.
-  * You can check for this whenever there is a resource you want to protect.
+  * You can then check for these conditions whenever there is a resource you want to protect.
-  * If the user tries to access a protected resource, you can use Restify–OAuth2's `res.sendUnauthenticated()` to send appropriate 401 errors with helpful `WWW-Authenticate` and `Link` headers.
+  * If the user tries to access a protected resource, you can use Restify–OAuth2's `res.sendUnauthenticated()` to send appropriate 401 errors with helpful `WWW-Authenticate` and `Link` headers, or its `res.sendUnauthorized()` to send appropriate 403 errors with similar headers.

 ## Use and Configuration